Ansible Execution Monitor

 Click to drill down.

-NeuRader creates a datasource and imports a pre-built dashboard into your Grafana instance.
-Every playbook run is pushed to Grafana automatically — no manual steps.
-Open your dashboard and the latest run is already there.
+NeuRader creates a datasource and imports a pre-built dashboard.
+Every run pushes automatically — no manual steps needed.

-Each host shown as green (success) or red (failed/unreachable)
+Each host shown as green (success) or red (failed)

 Click any red host to expand full error output